hannahpeeler/30-Day-Challenge/README.md

 I finally got my ubuntu VM to boot correctly; however, the program is extremely slow.
 Ugh.

-I'm going to be finishing my research poster soon
+I'm going to be finishing my research poster soon...